 WHAT SHOULD YOU DO FOR A STROKE?

-If you believe someone is having a stroke — if he or she suddenly loses the ability to speak, or move an arm or leg on one side, or experiences facial paralysis on one side — call 911 immediately.
+If you believe someone is having a stroke — if he or she suddenly loses the ability to speak, move an arm or leg on one side, or experience facial paralysis on one side — call 911 immediately.

 • High blood pressure